CybeastFalzar/CybeastFalzar/README.md

 1. CS340 With John aka Lord (POSIX) Farquad

-2. CS323 With Teddy the Dementia Brown
+2. CS323 With Teddy the MIT Lecture Brown

 3. CS331 With Peter the Pepeller Heller